microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/enums-termstore.md

 ### termGroupScope values

-Specifies the values different group types can take within the termstore
+Specifies the values different group types can take within the termStore.

 |Member|
 |:---|